HonzaSTECH/Simple-Molar-Mass-Calculator/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

-**Screenshots**
+**Error message**
-If applicable, add screenshots to help explain your problem.
+If applicable, add copy of error message you got.
+The error message usually starts with "An exception occured."

 **Desktop (please complete the following information):**
  - OS: [e.g. iOS]